-- Children and young people (pupils) have a right to: - Feel safe, be listened to, and have their wishes and feelings taken into account. - Confidently report abuse, neglect or exploitation knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback. - Contribute to the development of school safeguarding policies. - o Receive help from a trusted adult. - o Learn how to keep themselves safe, including online.
+- Children have a right to: - Feel safe, be listened to, and have their wishes and feelings taken into account. - Confidently report abuse, neglect or exploitation knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback. - O Contribute to the development of school safeguarding policies. - o Receive help from a trusted adult. - Learn how to keep themselves safe, including online.